Flying Blue Elite Status (XP) Rollover Feature: How It Works

 Bottom line

 The Flying Blue program has some unique features for earning and maintaining status.
-The program offers rollover XPs (the metric of earning status).
-While that has historically been unlimited, as of later this year, members will be capped at 300 rollover XPs per year.
+The program offers rollover XPs (the metric of earning status), and you can bank up to 300 rollover XPs per year.

 What do you make of the Flying Blue rollover elite status feature?